Continuous-time trading and the emergence of probability: Main result: abstract version

 with $\mathfrak{S}$ again ranging over the positive capital processes.
 Intuitively, this is the definition obtained when $\Omega$ is replaced by $B$: we are told in advance that $\omega\in B$.
-The corresponding restricted version of inner content is
+The corresponding restricted version of lower price is

 We will use these definitions only in the case where $\UpProb(B)=1$.
 Lemma \ref{lem:lower-upper} below shows that in this case $\LowProb(E;B)\le\UpProb(E;B)$.